kylejones200/psis_4700_applied_ai/webslides/topic_AI-Ready-Data.md

 ## What "AI-Ready" Means

 AI-ready data is:
-Accessible — stored in a usable format.
+Accessible — stored in a usable format
-Structured — organized with clear meaning.
+Structured — organized with clear meaning
-Clean — free of errors and duplicates.
+Clean — free of errors and duplicates
-Ethical — compliant with privacy and security rules.
+Ethical — compliant with privacy and security rules
 Labeled or searchable — so models can learn from it

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.